asoltesz/solakube/docs/backblaze-b2-s3-storage.md

 # BackBlaze B2 as S3 storage

-The "b2s3" deployer module of SolaKube can deploy [Minio](https://min.io) in B2 gateway mode so that cluster services (and potentially external services) can use your B2 account for storage.
+The "b2s3" deployer module of SolaKube can deploy [Minio](https://min.io) in B2 gateway mode so that cluster services (and potentially external services) can use your B2 account for storage via the S3 protocol.

 NOTE: This storage is not to be confused with Hetzner Cloud Volumes and Rook distributed storage since it is way-way slower and cannot be used to create/bind Persistent Volumes from it.

+NOTE-2: It is now possible to use B2 via a more "native" S3 interface.
+In this case you don't need B2S3 (Minio) and you configure it as normal S3 storage.
+As of 2020-MAY-11, this is in beta, so I would recommend waiting for a couple of months for it to stabilize.

 # Why B2